astewartau/dicompare/README.md

     --out_json compliance_report.json
 ```

-The tool will output a compliance summary, indicating deviations from the reference schema.
+The tool will output a compliance summary, indicating deviations from the session template.

 ## Python API